 What if only one of my cat’s pupils is dilated?

 The medical term for this is ‘anisocoria’.
 When one pupil is larger than the other (which remains normal size), there is an underlying issue.

 Of course, it is possible that one eye is more constricted than the other, but this is a lot less common.

 Oftentimes, the cause is localized to the affected eye.
 There could be a foreign body under the eyelid, a corneal ulcer, severe eye infection, uveitis, or a tumor that is affecting the pupil’s ability to constrict.

-    Older cats are prone to those underlying diseases which can dilate the pupils (many of which are age-related conditions), such as an overactive thyroid gland and an increase in blood pressure.
+Older cats are prone to those underlying diseases that can dilate the pupils (many of which are age-related conditions), such as an overactive thyroid gland and an increase in blood pressure.

-    It is important a senior kitty has a full check over if their pupils remain permanently dilated.
+It is important that a senior cat has a full check-up to see if their pupils remain permanently dilated.

 What does it mean when a cat’s pupils are dilated?

 Dilated pupils can be a normal response to an event (such as being in a darkened room) or might be indicative of a health issue.

 If the pupils remain dilated for a prolonged period of time, even in bright light, there could well be a problem.